ZhengyaoJiang/PGPortfolio/user_guide.md

 * Type `python main.py --mode=download_data` you can download data without starting training
 * The program will use the configurations in `nntrader/nntrader/net_config` to select coins and download necessary data to train the network.
 * The downloading speed could be very slow and sometimes even have error in China.
-See #4 for details.
+* For those who cann't download data, please check the first release where there is a `Data.db` file, put it in the database folder.
+Make sure the `online` in `input` in `net_config.json` to be `false` and run the example.
+  * Note that using the this file, you shouldn't make any changes to input data configuration(For example `start_date`, `end_date` or `coin_number`) otherwise incorrect result might be presented.
 ## Back-test
 * Type `python main.py --mode=backtest --algo=1` to execute
 backtest with rolling train(i.e. online learning in supervised learning)